JuliaParallel/Dagger.jl/docs/src/dtable.md

 ## Underlying table type

-The underlying type of the partition is by default of type constructed by `Tables.materializer(source)`.
+The underlying type of the partition is, by default, of the type constructed by `Tables.materializer(source)`:

 ```julia
 julia> table = (a=[1, 2, 3, 4, 5], b=[6, 7, 8, 9, 10]);